nus-test/XPress/README.md

 - libXML2
 - Oracle

+## Setup
+Please install and use JDK-17 as Java environment.

 ## Usage

 First, set up all systems under test according to the instructions in Section [SystemSettings](#system-setups).